 In this industry, there is much talk of siloes that run in every direction – siloes between devices that don’t talk with each other, siloes across networks, siloes within the C-suite.
 Was this true of the airline industry as well?
 What’s your advice for using software to overcome those issues?

 That was definitely true of the airline industry in my experience.
-We were undertaking massive integrations on the systems side, and then also having to get everyone aligned on the organizational side.
+We took on massive integrations on the systems side.
+Then we had to get everyone aligned on the organizational side.
 There was a continuous effort to re-focus on the problems we’re trying to solve and get everyone on board with those goals.

 What are you most excited about when you look at the to-do list for your new position with OTI?

-Prior to working in the aviation industry, I was involved in a project that built a condition-based maintenance system in an industrial steel mill.
-So much has changed technology-wise since then, but I’m reminded of that work now that I’m with OTI.
+Prior to working in aviation, I worked on a project to build a condition-based maintenance system in an industrial steel mill.
 What’s exciting is there is more standardization today and the enabling technologies have made tremendous gains.
 Plus, data is more readily available.
 So, I’ll be able to build something much more robust – and much faster – than I was able to over 20 years.
-Also, OTI is very well positioned to succeed in this space; OTI has a very strong customer base that is receptive to asset management and performance monitoring offerings and OTI has already made significant investment in the backbone infrastructure that will run these solutions.
+OTI has a very strong customer base that is receptive to asset management and performance monitoring offerings and OTI has already made significant investment in the backbone infrastructure that will run these solutions.

 Follow along as Rob and OTI work on the next generation of asset management for commercial buildings.
 Subscribe to out blog.
 Connect with OTI and Rob on LinkedIn.
 Follow us on Twitter and sign up for our newsletter.
 Exciting things are on the horizon – we hope you’ll join us.